actsasrob/aws-system-administration-resources/README.md

    You will need packer installed for the next step.

-   Execute the 'myblog.sh' script to invoke packer to build the base web/celery AMI using the packer_image.json configuration file.
+   Execute the ---/example_5-21/myblog/packer/packer_build.sh' script to invoke packer to build the base web/celery AMI using the packer_image.json configuration file.
 Wait until this completes and then copy the AMI ID output at the end of the script.

    **NOTE:** If you modify the myblog puppet modules you will need to re-run the packer script to rebuild the base AMI images.
 In this case you should fork the https://github.com/actsasrob/aws-system-administration-resources.git project.
-In your forked version of the git project modify .../example_21/myblog/packer/install_puppet.sh to clone your forked project.
+In your forked version of the git project modify .../example_5-21/myblog/packer/install_puppet.sh to clone your forked project.
 If you modify the puppet modules you must check changes into your git project as the install_puppet.sh script always clones the latest git project during the packer build.

    Next cd up one directory to the example_5-21/myblog directory.

 3. Create a tempory SQS user via IAM. e.g. 'tmp_sqs_user'.
 Grant this user the 'AmazonSQSFullAccess' role.
 This user will need sufficient permissions to create/read/write/delete SQS queues for your AWS account.
-Down the access key and secret access keys for this user.
+Download the access key and secret access keys for this user.
+The access key and secret access key will be used in the next step.

-4. Run the example_21/myblog/myblog_sh script to kick off the CloudFormation build process to provision the AWS cluster.
+4. Run the example_5-21/myblog/myblog_sh script to kick off the CloudFormation build process to provision the AWS cluster.

    The example_21/myblog.sh invokes 'aws cloudformation' CLI to create EC2 instances using the CloudFormation template.
    _**NOTE: Costs will be incurred for creating AWS resources!!!**_